• Home

 Are you willing to let go of your idol?
 Letting go doesn’t mean to abandon.
 It means to release your child into His care.
 His care is far beyond anything you could provide.
 You give your child to the God who created them.
 He will provide, comfort, and guide them better than you ever could.

-Your only hope - and your prodigal’s only hope - is for you to let go of all of your own ideas as to how to reconcile.
+Your only hope - and your prodigal’s only hope - is for you to let go of all of your own ideas as to how to reconcile, and let God have control.

 This is not a one-time decision.
 It takes a thousand surrenders sometimes.
 Maybe a million or two.
 But it is the only way for you to make room for God to be God in your child’s life.

-If you need some help I can perhaps offer some support based on my own experience.
-I can’t promise anything other than to remind you of the truth that God has a better plan for your child than you do.
+If you need some help, or just a non-judgmental listening ear, I can perhaps offer some support.
+I can’t fix you or your child, but I can listen, and remind you of the truth that God has a better plan for your child than you do.

-You can email me at jesseduke@icloud.com and I’ll send you a phone number where we can talk.
+If you need a listening ear just email me and I’ll send you a phone number where we can talk.
+Or you can send me your number and I’ll call you. jesseduke3@icloud.com

 Here are some podcasts and websites that can be very helpful to understand your child and yourself as you navigate this new reality.
 I recommend them as a courtesy to you because I have found them to be informative.
 I don't have any relationship with any of the authors or podcasters.
 And I make no guarantee that you will find them as helpful as I did.
 But here they are in no specific order: